Raspberry Pi Pico With SSD1306 OLED Display – MicroPython Example

 oled.fill(0)

+Run the code(Press the F5 keyboard shortcut in Thonny IDE to run code).
 Your OLED display should now display the words as shown in the image below.

-Tip: If you want to display dynamic text or values, such as data from sensors, be sure to type oled.fill(0) at the beginning or end of the main loop.
+If you want to display dynamic text or values, such as data from sensors, be sure to type oled.fill(0) at the beginning or end of the main loop.
 This will clear the display every time the main loop runs.
 If you don’t clear the display, the characters will overlap each other and the text will be incomprehensible.

 Scrolling Text Animation

-The ‘framebuf’ module of MicroPython comes with a built-in method to display scrolling text.
-We can scroll text by using oled.scroll(xstep, ystep) function.
+The framebuf module of MicroPython comes with a built-in method to display scrolling text.
+We can scroll text by using oled.scroll(xstep, ystep) method.
 It takes two arguments.
 The arguments specify the number of pixels by which the text will be shifted on the x-axis and y-axis respectively.
-We scroll the text by one step to the right by setting ‘xstep’ to -1.
-We repeat this in a loop 128 times by setting the loop range to ‘WIDTH’.

 Upload the following script to scroll a line of text: